What is Occupational Therapy?

 - Cognitive Skills Development including memory, attention, and processing speed which relate to safety with activities of daily living including basic self-care, home management and driving.

-- Driver Skill Retraining through the use of state-of-the-art NADS simulator, cognitive retraining software, therapeutic exercises and activities.
+- Driver Skill Retraining (when feasible) through the use of a state-of-the-art driving simulator, cognitive retraining software, therapeutic exercises and therapeutic activities.

 - Falls Risk Screening using computerized balance assessment equipment, Biodex SD and the Gait Rite system, along with functional mobility training and safety training to prevent falls in and out of the home.